evagabriela/WDI/curriculum/week-02/01-data-vars-arrays/README.md

+***
-#### Arithmetic Operators
+## Guided Practice: Arithmetic Operators (15 mins)

 In this section we'll be talking about expressions.
 What are expressions?
-Watch this video to find out: [Expressions](https://generalassembly.wistia.com/medias/e1c21pib0n)
+Watch this [video](https://generalassembly.wistia.com/medias/e1c21pib0n) to find out:

 How do we combine numbers and operators to come up with more complex expressions in JS?